arushmitra/arushs-projects/index.md

 ---

-Thank you for visiting my GitHub Pages site!
-Feel free to explore the projects and reach out if you have any questions or feedback.
+Thank you for visiting my GitHub Page!